GLOBAL MARKETS-Shares fall on U.S., China growth worries

 Still, the index is set for a quarterly gain of about 11 percent at current levels, the best showing since the third quarter of 2010 and the best first quarter in 21 years.

-Japan's Nikkei share average .N225 slipped 0.9 percent, moving further away from a one-year high marked on Tuesday, but looked set for its best January-March quarter in 24 years. .T
+Japan's Nikkei share average slipped 0.9 percent, moving further away from a one-year high marked on Tuesday, but looked set for its best January-March quarter in 24 years.

 "I think China will see a temporary slowdown, which will trigger monetary and fiscal easing, and overall, the landing of Chinese economy will be soft," said Dariusz Kowalczyk, senior economist and strategist, Asia ex-Japan, at Credit Agricole CIB.